 Before any vehicles are put onto carriers, both parties will (or really should) take time to do a full-body inspection on the vehicles.
 The owner should have the car washed so that any chips, dents, and scrapes on the body of the vehicle (if there are clear damages, you still need to right those down).
 The driver will make an even better inspection when they came to pick-up the vehicle but comparing notes with them will make the process smoother.
 Before even this step, the customer needs to check that their engine, exhaust, tires, and everything in between is in top shape and is not prone to moving around, falling out, stalling, etc. If you need advice on what to check, feel free to contact the auto transport and ask what the list is.
 The reason to do this is because if any damages were to happen, you want to minimize any blame that damages were caused by neglect of care or faulty parts.

-If any damages were to happen during transport, then the driver will call the customer and notify them.
+If any damages happen during transport, then the driver will call the customer and notify them.
 Note that they will call only if they see any damages (chip damages by open car transport will not be reported or covered by any auto transport company).
 Sometimes, damages happen internally, but they mostly happen externally.
 Damages such as the top deck falling onto the lower deck in Open and Enclosed vehicles have happened due to lack preparation (this is rare, especially in experienced auto transport companies).

 After the Transport